uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 #### Play the sample scene

-We can build the scene to the headset, but as this can take a while, to save time I have pre-installed it for you.
+We can build a scene to the headset, but as this can take a while, to save time I have pre-installed the sample scene for you.
 I will show you how to do it yourself later in the worksheet.

 -  Clear the space around you then put the headset on,
 - Follow the instructions on the headset  to create a guardian boundary, I recommend the stationary boundary when working in the busy classroom.